strigeus/ipzip/README.md

 BENCHMARK
 ---------

 This benchmark is run on a single core on an Intel Core i7 860.
+It's run with a reasonably large packet capture of HTTP traffic, containing lots of images, so it's quite hard to compress.

     HeaderCompression + LZ4 + Dictionary:
     Compress:   442.423798 MB/s.